-After publishing two acclaimed collections of poetry, Miki Liukkonen (b.
-1989) made his novel début with Children Under the Sun (2013).
+After publishing two acclaimed poetry collections, Miki Liukkonen (b.
+1989) made his fiction début with Children Under the Sun (2013).
 The book was shortlisted for the 2014 Runeberg Prize.

-The second novel from Liukkonen, O (2017), painted across an outrageously large canvas, is a megalomaniacal and encyclopaedic narrative of ordinary people and extraordinary events, neuroses, stubborn fixed ideas, and the irrational things that we shudder at, just as a child fears a starless night.
+The second novel from Liukkonen, O (2017), painted across an expansive canvas, is a megalomaniacal and encyclopaedic narrative of ordinary people and extraordinary events, neuroses, stubborn fixed ideas, and the irrational things that we shudder at, just as a child fears a starless night.
 All the things you know and have felt, but which it is most unlikely you have ever read on the pages of a book.
-The novel has been shortlisted for the 2017 Finlandia Fiction Award.
+The novel was shortlisted for the 2017 Finlandia Prize.

 2018 Shortlisted for Runeberg Prize